-- Fully open the primary draft control by placing draft control (wood handle located on left side of the stove) in the highest position.
+- 2. Fully open the primary draft control by placing draft control (wood handle located on left side of the stove) in the highest position.
 This control determines the amount of air entering the stove.
-Lowering this control reduces the burn rate of the stove. - 3.
+Lowering this control reduces the burn rate of the stove.
+For your convenience, the control is marked with five positions to assist you in obtaining repeatable burn rates. - 3.
 Place a small amount of crumpled paper in the front of the firebox and cover it with a few pieces of kindling. - 4.
 Light the paper and allow sufficient time for the kindling to become fully engulfed in flames.
 You will now close the wood units front door.
 Your wood units front door may or may not need to be left slightly open during this start up process, this depends on the stove model and the amount of draft present. - 5.
 When operating any wood burning appliance, it is important to become familiar with how the damper control affects heat output and the overall temperature of the appliance.
 A stove thermometer can be a helpful tool to help ensure you are not over-firing your appliance and it will also ensure you are burning fuel at a rate that is most efficient.
-Place a stove thermometer on the top of the appliance as shown in Figure 17.
+Place a stove thermometer on the top of the appliance as shown in Figure 22.
 Monitor the temperature every 15 minutes or so until you become more familiar with your appliance.
-Close the damper all the way down if you begin to reach 600 degrees, as this is a sign that you are operating your appliance at too high a temperature.
+Close the damper all the way down if you begin to reach 500 degrees, as this is a sign that you are operating your appliance at too high a temperature.